Rural Grant Program

 Micro Grant

-- Grant awards are dependent on available funds.
+$5,000 each year.
+Grant awards are dependent on available funds.
 No guarantees are made that applications will be funded.

-- Deadline: Applications are due on the last day of the month and will be accepted monthly, until all funds have been allocated.
-Applications will be evaluated and decisions made by the end of the following month.
+Applications are due on the last day of each month and will be evaluated with decisions made by the end of the following month.
+Projects must be completed within 90 days of date on award letter.

 Impact Grant